nickynyandoro/alx-system_engineering-devops/0x00-shell_basics/README.md

-this directory is based on shell basics scripts
+this directory is based on shell basics scripts.